About Snow Creek Falls

 Continuing further still, the trail went past what I called “Mirror Lake Falls” before reaching a junction with the Snow Creek Trail.

 This junction was near the end of the Mirror Lake Primitive Trail Loop where we then started to go on the other side of the loop.

 However, before we did that, we took a look back towards the south-facing wall where we finally saw the elusive Snow Creek Falls.

 This was about as much of the waterfall as we were going to see down here so we didn’t seriously pursue any further off-trail scrambling to improve the view.

-Snow Creek Falls resides in Yosemite National Park.
-For information or inquiries about the park as well as current conditions, visit the National Park Service website.
+Snow Creek Falls resides in Yosemite National Park near Yosemite Village in Mariposa County, California.
+It is administered by the National Park Service.
+For information or inquiries about the park as well as current conditions, visit their website.

 Overall, this drive would take roughly 6 hours or more depending on traffic.